EECA Countdown 2026: 7 Steps Roadmap to EECA-Readiness

 • Appointing a REM or engaging an EnMS consultant

-• Outlining clear energy policies
+• Developing clear energy policies

-• Creating a plan for continuous improvement
+• Establish mechanisms for continuous improvement

 This system will anchor all future energy initiatives.

-5. Conduct a Certified Energy Audit
+🔍 5.
+Conduct a Certified Energy Audit

-Hire a Registered Energy Auditor (REA) to assess where you stand — and where to improve.
+Use your recent energy audit project (e.g. from for the Energy Audit Conditional Grant (EACG) under SEDA), or hire a Registered Energy Auditor (REA) to assess where you stand — and where to improve.
 The audit will:

 • Pinpoint inefficiencies